Artur Lundkvist

 Nils Artur Lundkvist (3 March 1906 – 11 December 1991) was a Swedish writer, poet and literary critic.
 He was a member of the Swedish Academy from 1968.

 Artur Lundkvist published around 80 books, including poetry, prose poems, essays, short stories, novels and travel books, and his works have been translated into some 30 languages.
 He is also noted for having translated many works from Spanish and French into Swedish.
-Several authors he translated were later awarded the Nobel Prize in Literature.
+Several authors whose works he translated were later awarded the Nobel Prize in Literature.
 He married the poet Maria Wine in 1936.

 Biography

 Artur Lundkvist was born in Perstorp Municipality, Skåne County.
 As a child he lived on a small farm, first in Hagstad and then in nearby Toarp.
-From an early age his main interest was reading and also liked wanderings in the surrounding nature.
+From an early age his main interest was reading and he also liked wandering in the surrounding countryside.
 At the age of twenty Lundkvist moved to Stockholm determined to become a writer, he studied at a Folk high school and became acquainted with other young people with the same interests.
 His first books of poems, the anthology Fem unga and introductions of foreign modernist literature quickly established Lundkvist as a leading figure in Modernist Swedish literature in the 1930s.
 Lundkvist went on to publish more than 80 books in many genres and was also a prominent critic.
 In 1968 he was elected a member of the Swedish Academy, and was a member of the Academy's Nobel committee from 1969 to 1986.
-He died on 11 December 1991.
+He was married to Maria Wine since 1936 and died on 11 December 1991.